Distinguishing autoimmune demyelinating diseases from MS

 probability of second optic neuritis episode within one year of initial attack in AQP4-positive patients3

 Ensuring better patient outcomes

-Due to significant overlap in the clinical phenotypes, we recommend testing AQP4 and MOG-IgGs at the same time.
+Due to significant overlap in the clinical phenotypes, we recommend testing for AQP4-IgG and MOG-IgG at the same time.
 This synchronized testing method allows for a faster diagnosis and treatment plan decision for your patient.

 Similar characteristics, different treatment

 Mayo Clinic has developed the only fluorescence activated cell sorting (FACS) live cell-binding assay currently available in the U.S. for antibody detection of AQP4 and MOG.
 FACS is recommended by international leaders in neuroimmunology for its increased sensitivity and specificity.